CivicActions/guidebook/common-practices-tools/software-and-support/mural.md

 ## Enhancing Templates and Use Cases

-If your project has a specific use case or if you have ideas for improving our Mural templates, please share your suggestions in the [\#mural](https://civicactions.slack.com/archives/C06PASS8S6M) or [\#how-we-work](https://civicactions.slack.com/archives/C02HFM4KR) Slack channel by clicking the 🎫 emoji or submit a feature improvement through our [support portal](https://team.support.civicactions.com/servicedesk/customer/portal/4/create/79). _You should probably_ [**submit a ticket 🤠🧠**](https://team.support.civicactions.com/servicedesk/customer/portal/4/create/79)
+If your project has a specific use case or if you have ideas for improving our Mural templates, please share your suggestions in the [\#mural](https://civicactions.slack.com/archives/C06PASS8S6M) or [\#how-we-work](https://civicactions.slack.com/archives/C02HFM4KR) Slack channel by clicking the 🎫 emoji or submit a feature improvement through our [support portal](https://team.support.civicactions.com/servicedesk/customer/portal/4/create/79).

 ## General Recommendations